Splinter0/python-course/src/lecture1/notes.md

 date: 20 September
 ---

-# Lecture 1
+# Lecture 1: Basic Syntax

-## Basic Syntaxt
-In this part we will look at the basic syntaxt of the language, the basics that you will use throughout the whole course.
+In this part we will look at the basic syntax of the language, the basics that you will use throughout the whole course.

-### Printing on the screen
+## Printing on the screen

 ```python
 print("Hello World")